-- Relating knowledge management strategy to business strategy. - IT is best used in a supportive role. - Attention must be paid to the processes (social, technological and organizational) through which knowledge combines and interacts in different ways. - The significance of knowledge workers must be appreciated.
+- The pace of change. - Relating knowledge management strategy to business strategy. - IT is best used in a supportive role. - Attention must be paid to the processes (social, technological and organizational) through which knowledge combines and interacts in different ways. - The significance of knowledge workers must be appreciated.